Master of Computer Science

 Jabber's base protocols have been standardised within the IETF as the eXtensible Messaging and Presence Protocol or XMPP.
 The XMPP Standards Foundation (XSF) builds open standards on top of XMPP in its XMPP Extension Protocol (XEP) series and is the unifying entity in the Jabber community.

-I am a founding Member of the XSF and currently serving on its XMPP Council, that manages the XMPP standards process.
+I am a founding Member of the XSF, have served on its XMPP Council that manages the XMPP standards process for 9 years, and have been Director of the XSF since 2013.
 I have co-authored the Jabber Publish-Subscribe XEP and several related specifications.
 I also developed Wokkel, Idavoll, and Mimír, a hybrid Web/Jabber news service, and host several experiments at ralphm.net.

 Twisted — 2004–present